-But, while it may be possible to maintain smart connectivity, there will always be the cyber risks to take into account, too.
-Cyber criminals will look to exploit the vulnerabilities smart cities possess and with entire populations, government departments and huge businesses the potential victims, the stakes are now much higher – as are the financial rewards.
-Large office blocks and public sector buildings, motorways and road networks can all be brought to a standstill.
+However, as we extend the reach of technology and connectivity, there will increasingly be cyber-risks to take into account.
+Cybercriminals will look to exploit the vulnerabilities smart cities possess, and with entire populations, government departments and huge businesses as the potential victims, the stakes are now much higher – as are the financial rewards.
+Large office blocks and public sector buildings, motorways and road networks could all potentially be brought to a standstill.

 The issue with smart cities

-Currently, many devices operate together in homes, offices and public spaces yet there is no one cyber security standard that these devices must function to, or be tested against, before being available for public use.
+Currently, many devices operate together in homes, offices and public spaces, yet there is no one cybersecurity standard that these devices must conform to, or be tested against, before being made available for public use.
 Without a security standard for connected infrastructure, we are feeling our way into the future while at the same time enabling huge capabilities, which is surely a recipe for disaster.
 This must be addressed as soon as possible.
 We are increasingly dealing with connected versions of devices that have existed for a long time, and as a consequence, digital security is not very often incorporated into their designs.
-For example, take CCTV cameras.
-Designed at a time before these cyber security risks were even imaginable, their models and serial numbers are still printed on the side of the camera.
+For example, consider CCTV cameras.
+Designed at a time before these cybersecurity risks were even imaginable, their models and serial numbers are typically printed on the side of the camera - allowing cybercriminals to identify them, making the job of finding vulnerabilities in the hardware or software that they can exploit.
 These may seem like basic flaws, but it is where we are currently at.
 This basic information would allow a hacker to purchase another unit to find a vulnerability within the product line, and explore how to access the camera’s data, and how to alter it, or even take control of all the other CCTV cameras of the same model.

 For organisations tasked with implementing smart technology in residential, commercial and public spaces, plans on how to do so will have to be part of the design and planning stage – including how human operators securely implement and maintain these smart spaces.
 It is integral that all connected aspects of smart cities are operating at the exact same standards, that have all undergone extensive planning and designing.